Eyevinn/player-analytics-session-validator/README.md

 ```

 ## Development
 The simplest way to run a session validator locally is to use the fastify service, by running `npm run dev`.
-This will spin up a local server at port 3000 which you can use as session validator.
+This will spin up a local server at port 3001 which you can use as session validator.
 You may as well specify your environment variables as the standard specifies.

 e.g. `DB_TYPE=MONGODB` `npm run dev` will start a fastify service towards your local MongoDB as database.

+If you are attempting to read from a DynamoDB then you will need to specify your AWS credentials and region as well

+e.g. `DB_TYPE=DYNAMODB` `AWS_PROFILE=my-account` `AWS_REGION=eu-north-1` `npm run dev`
 # About Eyevinn Technology

 Eyevinn Technology is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.